liferay/liferay-docs/develop/tutorials/articles/configurable-component/02-implementing-configuration-actions.markdown

 configuration action, follow these steps:

 1. Create an interface to represent your configuration
-2. Reference your configuration from your application class
+2. Implement your application class and add a reference to your configuration in your application class
-3. Implement your configuration action class
+3. Implement your configuration action class and add a reference to your configuration in your configuration action class
-4. Implement your view layer of your application's configuration user interface
+4. Implement the user interface for configuring your application

+Let's get started.

 ## Creating a Configuration Interface